-However, because most of the family does not eat the way we do, we were left with mostly “compromise” choices.
-I brought a few things (some dried apples, bananas, nuts, and a pan of scalloped potatoes), but for the most part, we were at the mercy of the others.
+Every year we go on a family vacation and most of our extended family do not eat the same way we do.
+So usually on these trips if we didn’t bring our own snacks and food, there were only compromising choices.
+So I brought a few things (some dried apples, bananas, nuts, and a pan of scalloped potatoes), but for the most part, we were at the mercy of the others.
 It was not that important to us to make a big deal about it, although we did try to select the best options we had.
 There were two types of plain (factory-farmed) meat and cured ham; “loaded mashed potatoes” (unfortunately made with store-bought mashed potatoes), corn, green beans (both from a can), and various types of bread, fresh veggies, and desserts.
 We selected plain meat, fresh veggies, and potatoes, and each had a little dessert just for fun.
 We stuck to water or fresh-brewed iced tea to drink, ignoring various “punch” options.

 Even so, it wasn’t really ideal for our family and no one felt quite well after.
 At least twice my kids told me their stomachs hurt after eating.
 They also didn’t get naps because we were there 10:30 – 7 and the boys had already had slight colds when we arrived.
 I knew when we were driving home that I would need to detox them.

 Unfortunately, our “food” supply (and I use the term loosely, when describing conventionally-farmed and processed foods) are both devoid of necessary nutrients and filled with chemicals, preservatives, and all kinds of other junk.
 (1) It makes me really sad that we can’t just walk into a party, a person’s home, or even a regular grocery store and have any easy options.
 But that is the way it is.